mitchdavenport88/hop_shop/TESTING.md

 * On successful completion of the order the user is directed to their order confirmation page.

 **"Have order confirmation once my order has been completed."**
-* On successful completion of an order the user is automatically directed to order success page.
+* On successful completion of an order the user is automatically directed to the order success page.
 This page confirms and shows all the information that the user has just inputted as part of the order.
     * A success toast message also appears confirming successful completion of the order.
 * On top of this an email confirmation is sent out to the email address provided.
     * This has been tested as part of my manual testing.